tryton/tryton/modules/account_be/doc/index.rst

 Belgian Account Module
 ######################

-The *Account Belgian Module* defines the standard chart of accounts and reports for Belgium.
+The *Belgian Account Module* defines the standard chart of accounts and reports for Belgium.

 .. toctree::